Charles Taylor (Conservative politician)

 Sir Charles Stuart Taylor TD (10 April 1910 – 29 March 1989) was an English businessman and Conservative politician who sat in the House of Commons from 1935 to 1974.
 He was the son of Alfred George Taylor and Mary Kirwan.
 His elder brother was Alfred Suenson-Taylor.
-He was educated at Epsom College, Surrey and at Trinity College, Cambridge.
-In 1935, he was elected as Member of Parliament (MP) for Eastbourne in East Sussex, in an unopposed by-election on 29 March following the death of Conservative MP John Slater.
+Taylor was educated at Epsom College, Surrey, and at Trinity College, Cambridge.
+In 1935 he was elected as Member of Parliament (MP) for Eastbourne in East Sussex, in an unopposed by-election on 29 March following the death of Conservative MP John Slater.
 At the age of 25 he was the youngest member in the house.
 He was awarded MA from Cambridge in 1937.